fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Here are a couple lessons I've learned in the past couple of months They're grouped into three topics: [Truth](#truth), [Being](#being), and [relationships](#relationships).

-**Facing Truth for a Life Worth Living**
+**Why You Should Face Truth**

 What kind of life is worth living?
 How much should I sacrifice in pursuit of my goals?
 How much sacrifice is too much sacrifice?
 I think that a life worth living is one of relentless pursuit of adventure, and the greatest source of adventure is the truth.
+This is why you should face truth.

 Truth is what you see, say, or feel when you let go who you think you are, how you think things should be, how you think you should feel.
-The systematic process of uncovering truth is also known as science.
-Or as legendary physicist Richard Feynamn put it:
-> "Science is what we have learned about how to keep from fooling ourselves".
-Truth is not what you wish things would be, it's what they actually are.
+The systematic process of uncovering truth is also known as science. [^1] Truth is not what you wish things would be, it's what they actually are.
 Truth is what you see when you look at the mirror.
 It is the way people treat you.